 In the far future, the United States and an alliance of interstellar colonies are at war with the United Nations.
-The centerpiece of this disagreement is that the UN fervently believes that technology will eventually lead to the utter destruction of mankind, and the only way to save humanity is to put the kibosh on any future research and development.
+The UN fervently believes that technology will eventually lead to the utter destruction of mankind, and all research and development should be halted.
 The US believes that freedom – in this case, the quirky freedom to develop new widgets – is worth fighting a bitter and violent war over.
 As Mission Critical begins, your ship is on a secret, ahem, “critical mission” in orbit around a distant, unknown planet.
 Not distant enough for the UN, it seems, since they are waiting in ambush on the other side.
-This, of course, begs the million dollar question: If the UN is basically composed of a bunch of Luddites, what in the HELL are they doing in space?
-Hypocrites!

 Mission Critical is the only adventure game I’m aware of that centers its adventuring almost exclusively on operating and repairing a starship.
 From the very beginning, you must move around its nine decks to patch holes in the hull, get coolant to the reactor before it melts, and bring the ship’s various systems back online.
 Cutting torches, multitools, and gieger counters will be your pick-up items.
 Twisted wreckage, blown circuit chips, and stubborn computers will be your puzzles.
 Once you shore up your ship’s ailing systems, you’ll interface with various software and ship stations in your quest for answers, as well as discover some explosive intrigue previously stirring amongst your late crew.
 And though I will not give away the mission, or where it shall all lead, you can be assured that the third disc contains wild, speculative science-fiction allegories that would make D.C.
 Fontana proud.
 If any of this interests you, you’re about THIS close to having a great time.